ltagliaferri/dh-rutgers/Week-6/how-to-install-python-macos.md

 python hello.py
 ```

-The hello.py program that you just created should cause Terminal to produce the following output:
+The `hello.py` program that you just created should cause Terminal to produce the following output:

 ```
 Hello, World!
 ```

-To leave the environment, simply type the command deactivate and you’ll return to your original directory.
+To leave the environment, type the command `deactivate` and you’ll return to your original directory.

 ## Conclusion